Back To Search Results

 Epidemiology

-There have been relatively few publications regarding epidemiologic data for DISH.[10]
-DISH is rarely reported in patients younger than 50 years of age.[2]
-The overall incidence in the general population is 6 to 12%.
-In the general population over 50, DISH occurs in about 25% of males and 15% of females.
-These prevalence rates increase in patients over 80, with male and female prevalence rates of 28% and 26%, respectively.
-Current postulations are that the disease course begins between the third and fifth decade of life but manifests clinically at a later age.[2]
+The epidemiology of DISH has been relatively underexplored, with few publications on the subject.[10]
+DISH is rarely reported in patients aged 50 or younger.[2]
+The overall incidence in the general population ranges from 6% to 12%.
+Among individuals aged 50 or older, DISH affects approximately 25% of males and 15% of females.
+Prevalence rates increase in patients aged 80 or older, with 28% males and 26% females affected.
+Current theories suggest that the disease begins between the third and fifth decades of life, but clinical symptoms typically manifest later.[2]

-In an autopsy study, evidence of DISH was present in approximately one-fourth of the specimens, with a mean age of 65 years (minimum 50 years).[11]
-Population-based studies have demonstrated an overall prevalence rate ranging from 2.5% and 28%, with relatively increased rates attributable to incremental increases in age and a gender predilection favoring DISH diagnosis in males compared to females.[12][13][14][15]
-Additionally, DISH may be more common in the white population compared to black, Asian, and Native-American populations.[14]
+An autopsy study found evidence of DISH in approximately one-fourth of specimens, with a mean age of 65 (minimum age 50).[11]
+Population-based studies have reported an overall prevalence rate of 2.5% to 28%, with higher rates associated with increasing age and a gender predisposition favoring males over females for DISH.[12][13][14][15]
+Additionally, DISH may be more common in the White population compared to Black, Asian, and Native-American populations.[14]

-A 2016 study out of Japan reported discord between DISH prevalence rates diagnosed via computed tomography (CT) scans compared to radiographic imaging alone.
-The prevalence in the general population in Japan was 17.6% and 27.2%, as reported from radiographs and CT imaging, respectively.[16]
+A 2016 study from Japan reported a discrepancy in DISH prevalence rates between diagnoses made using computed tomography (CT) scans and those based on radiographic imaging alone.
+The prevalence in the general population was 17.6% based on radiographs and 27.2% based on CT imaging.[16]

 Pathophysiology

-DISH in the spine most commonly occurs on the right side of the thoracic region.
-The literature supports the original theory of the protective effect and mechanical barrier preventing DISH formation on the contralateral (ie, left) side of the thoracic spine secondary to the pulsatile descending aorta.[2]
-Moreover, recent studies have demonstrated that DISH presenting in the cervical and lumbar regions of the spine demonstrate definitively different ossification patterns.
+DISH in the spine most commonly affects the right side of the thoracic region and is less frequently observed in the cervical spine.[17]
+The literature supports the original theory that the pulsatile descending aorta serves as a protective mechanical barrier, preventing DISH formation on the contralateral (left) side of the thoracic spine.[2]
+Moreover, recent studies have also shown that DISH presenting in the cervical and lumbar regions of the spine exhibits distinctly different ossification patterns.

-For example, a 2017 study reported that newly formed bone in the cervical spine occurred mainly anterior to the vertebral bodies, which is in contrast to the anterolateral bone deposition pattern seen in DISH of the thoracic spine.[17]
-A plausible pathophysiologic explanation regarding the varying ossification patterns concerns the regional arterial anatomy.
-Support for the pulsatile protective mechanical barrier theory is further highlighted by studies noting patients with situs inversus demonstrate DISH on the left side of the thoracic spine.[18]
-Finally, both the cervical and lumbar spine DISH studies have reported symmetrical non-marginal syndesmophyte ossification patterns.
+A study conducted in 2017 found that newly formed bone in the cervical spine primarily occurred anterior to the vertebral bodies, contrasting with the anterolateral bone deposition pattern typically seen in DISH of the thoracic spine.[18]
+A plausible pathophysiological explanation for these varying ossification patterns involves the regional arterial anatomy.
+The pulsatile protective mechanical barrier theory is further supported by studies showing that patients with situs inversus develop DISH on the left side of the thoracic spine.[19]
+Finally, studies of DISH in the cervical and lumbar spine have reported symmetrical, nonmarginal syndesmophyte ossification patterns.

-DISH can result in pain from nerve impingement or bony growths.
-This can lead to acute monoarticular synovitis, limited spinal range of motion, dysphagia, polyarticular pain, spinal or extremity pain, and an increased risk of unstable spine fractures.[19]
+DISH can cause pain from nerve impingement or bony growths, leading to acute monoarticular synovitis, limited spinal range of motion, dysphagia, polyarticular pain, spinal or extremity pain, and an increased risk of unstable spine fractures.[20]
+The intervertebral ossification associated with DISH progresses with age.
+Although the presence of DISH is a risk factor for vertebral fragility fractures, increasing age and ossification may, paradoxically, provide some protection against these fractures.[21]

 History and Physical